-- An in-person poster exhibition will be held on Tuesday, April 14th at the Waterbury campus in the Waterbury Main Building (location and time TBD).
+- An in-person poster exhibition will be held on Tuesday, April 14th at the Waterbury campus in the Waterbury Main Building Multipurpose Room (MPR) 119 from 12pm - 2pm.
+This exhibition will include short oral presentations from 12:00-1:00pm and a printed poster exhibition from 1:00-2:00pm.

 - An in-person poster exhibition will be held on Wednesday, April 15th in the Student Union Ballroom (SU 330/331) on the Storrs campus.
 Session times are 2pm - 3:30pm, 4pm - 5:30pm, and 6pm - 7:30pm.